kwalczak80/Arduino-Quiz/README.md

 <ul>
   <li><a href="http://ami.responsivedesign.is/">Am I responsive design</a></li>
   <ul>
-    <li>The tool was used to test responsiveness of the Arduino Quiz website.</li>
+    <li>The tool was used to test the responsiveness of the Arduino Quiz website.</li>
   </ul>
 </ul>
 <ul>
   <li><a href="https://responsivedesignchecker.com/"> Responsive Web Design Checker</a></li>
   <ul>
-    <li>Another tool which offers more screen options to test the website responsiveness.</li>
+    <li>Another tool that offers more screen options to test the website responsiveness.</li>
   </ul>
 </ul>
 <hr>